tmatic-trading/crypto-platform/README.md

 The "coins" table receives data from the websocket execution stream or trade history endpoint.
 Explanations for the columns of the "coins" table:
 * ID - row number in the database.
 * EXECID - unique code that exchange assigns to any transaction.
-* EMI is the identification name of the bot taken from the "clOrdID" field, usually the same as the EMI field of the SQLite "robots" table.
-If the "clOrdID" field is empty, then the EMI field contains the value "symbol".
-If the "clOrdID" field is not empty and contains an EMI, and such an EMI is not in the SQLite "robots" table, then "symbol" value is also assigned.
+* EMI is the identification name of the bot taken from the "clOrdID" field.
+EMI usually corresponds to the EMI field of the SQLite "robots" table.
+If the "clOrdID" field is empty, then the EMI field contains the value taken from the "symbol" field.
+If the "clOrdID" field is not empty and contains an EMI, and such an EMI is not in the SQLite "robots" table, then "symbol" field value is also assigned.

 | execution|myBot is in the "robots" table|EMI|
 | ------------- |:------------------:|:-----:|